LizenzFass78851/uup-dump_docker/README.md

 ## information

-- The [uupdump sta source code](https://github.com/LizenzFass78851/uup-dump_website/tree/sta) comes from Paul on the MDL forums
+- The [uupdump sta source code](https://github.com/LizenzFass78851/uup-dump_website/tree/sta) comes from the MDL forums

 - The idea of merging this with docker is mine and not related to the uupdump developers